teaching

 Students can earn a MAXIMUM TOTAL of 10 extra-credit points (A full letter grade):

-Paper reviews You will be able to earn extra credit by submitting reviews of up to 4 extra-credit papers in the field.
-Each paper review will be worth 1 point, for a total of 4 paper review points.
+Paper reviews You will be able to earn extra credit by submitting reviews of up to 5 extra-credit papers in the field.
+Each paper review will be worth 2 points, for a total of 10 paper review points.
+NOTE: These reviews will be graded very strictly.
+If I have even a suspicion that a review was not written by you (without any aid, without any generative language model), you will get 0 points.

 Course Calendar